peterlu/linux_latex_setup/README.md

 Based on Ubuntu 14.04 LTS, but with fewer kernel updates; XFCE desktop is fast, easy to use, widespread.

-1. Download .iso or .usb, and make bootable DVD / USB stick
+1. Download .iso or .usb from http://www.linuxmint.com/download.php, and make bootable DVD / USB stick

 2. Run updates and restart.

 # Synaptic package manager